These are 10 of the best documentaries about Japan selected for different genres to help understand the country better.

 After spending several months travelling around Japan and writing travel guides for the places visited I decided to write articles about Japanese culture, books, movies, and more (links in this article to some of those posts) so if you’re planning a trip to Japan or are just interested in Japan, then these will all give a good insight into the Japanese way of life.

-Note: You can find many of these to watch on Amazon Prime (click that link for a 30 day free trial.
-Affiliate link.)
+You can find many of these to watch on Amazon Prime where you can actually try for free if you don’t have an account yet (click that link for a 30-day free trial).

 Jiro Dreams Of Sushi (2011)